Creeping Jesus

-Creeping Jesus is a derogative Hiberno-English term to describe a Roman Catholic seeking to make a public display of religiosity in a manner which seems hypocritical and simply for show.
+Creeping Jesus is a derogatory term to describe someone seeking to make a public display of religiosity or piety in a manner which seems hypocritical and simply for show.

 Origins of term

 The origins of the term remain unclear.
-One possible meaning is of someone who creeps around a packed church to pray at each of the Stations of the Cross hanging on the walls with the intention that everyone in the pews can see him doing so, as if to say "notice how religious I am".
+One possible meaning is of someone who creeps around a packed church to pray at each of the Stations of the Cross hanging on the walls with the intention that everyone in the pews can see them doing so, as if to say "notice how religious I am".

 It is used in a rather different sense in William Blake's poem The Everlasting Gospel: